UoW-ATM/Mercury/docs/Programmatic use.rst

 will run case study 0 and and -1 from scenario -1.

-Just like the CLI, one can fix or iterate over any argument included in the Mercury config file or the scenario/case study config file, with a slightly different interface than the CLI:
+Just like in the CLI, one can fix or iterate over any argument included in the Mercury config file or the scenario/case study config file, with a slightly different interface than the CLI one:

 .. code:: python